 or by post to

-Alternatively forms can be collected or handed in to one of our information offices.
+Alternatively forms can be collected from one of our information offices..

 Voting by post or by proxy

 You will not need ID to vote by post, you will be issued with a postal ballot as usual.